 Digital Twin Technology for Simulations

 Digital twin technology creates a virtual model of a ship or offshore asset.
 It allows operators to simulate scenarios such as equipment failure, structural damage, or extreme weather conditions.
 These simulations help identify vulnerabilities and fine-tune operational strategies without putting lives or assets at risk.
+In short, it enables simulation-based vessel risk assessment.

 IoT for Predictive Risk Monitoring